Yonas21/Yonas21/README.md

 - 👋 Hi, I’m Yonas Alem
 - 👀 I’m interested in Javascript, it's Frameworks and also AWS
-- 🌱 I’m currently working as frontend Developer
+- 🌱 I’m currently working as fullstack Developer
 - 💞️ I’m looking to collaborate on web developement
 - 📫 How to reach me on yonalem21@gmail.com